 - The introduction of a newly conceived Community Innovation and Action Center that will fundamentally change UMSL’s support of and engagement with local nonprofits and governments to build strong, whole communities.

 - UMSL issued 3,100 undergraduate and graduate degrees – including celebrating its 100,000th graduate crossing the stage – in May.
 The university has issued 114,000 degrees to more than 100,000 individuals since its first ceremony in 1967.

 - UMSL faculty attracted $33 million in new grant awards, the largest of which was $3 million from the Kern Family Foundation for character education programs and research.

 - Donors gave or pledged nearly $28 million for scholarships, facilities, public service and programs.
-The Steward Family Foundation gave $1.3 million to support jazz studies and other music programs.
+The Steward Family Foundation gave a lead gift to support jazz studies and other music programs.

 George’s presentation slide deck can be viewed here.